heartgears/Amazon_Vine_Analysis/README.md

 **What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?**
 ![Deliverable_2.3_Screenshot](https://github.com/heartgears/Amazon_Vine_Analysis/blob/main/Screenshots/percentages.png)

-#Summary:
+# Summary:

-Based particularly on the results of 2.3, there is a positivity bias for the reviews.
+Based particularly on the results of 2.3, there is a positivity bias for the Amazon Vine reviews.
 39% of product reviews on Amazon are positive, compared to 51% for the Amazon Vine reviews.
+Another analysis that could be conducted to support this would be to evaluate the /negative/ reviews, and see if there are a lower percentage of one star reviews for Vine products than overall.
+However, the dataset for Vine reviews is very small, which may make this sample unrepresentative of the whole.
+Additional analyses on other Vine datasets should be conducted to confirm the results of this particular analysis.